Grim-/UnityObjectActionSystem/README.md

  2. __Element_ActionController__ is the second type of controller, identical to the first except in that, this one uses reactions defined by "Element" (ScriptableObject) instead of string names.

+### TO DO
+1. Custom Editor For the Event Machines!
+2. More Actions!